 Here, the selective pressure given by the higher percentage of Env.
-A encountered by the robot during evolution yield a robust behaviour.
-In condition +A, the sound signalling behaviour appears only after having acquired the sensory-motor coordination required for the integration over time.6 Therefore, the association between the sound signalling behaviour and the absence of the way in zone is simpler to be made with respect to the other conditions, as we will see in the following.
+A encountered by the robot during evolution yields a robust behaviour.
+In condition +A, the sound signalling behaviour appears only after having acquired the sensorimotor co-ordination required for the integration over time.6 Therefore, it is simpler to make the association between the sound signalling behaviour and the absence of the way in zone with respect to the other conditions, as we shall see in the following.

 The situation in condition +B is completely reversed, as shown in table 2.
 As expected, the robots perform well in Env.
 B, with a high success rate and low percentage of both types of error.
-However, E1 that is, signalling when not required, is much higher than in condition +A.7 In all these cases, robots trigger the sound signal in Env.
+However, E1, that is, signalling when not required, is much higher than in condition +A.7 In all these cases, robots trigger the sound signal in Env.
 A too early, before finding the way in zone.
 This is confirmed by the wide offset Δ recorded in Env.
-B. The selective pressure given
+B. The selective pressure given by the higher percentage of Env.
+B first favoured the evolution of signalling robots, no matter the environment in which they were located and their sensorimotor capabilities.
+The results obtained suggest that, in condition +B, it is more difficult to evolve agents capable of moving in a co-ordinated fashion in order to discriminate successfully, through sound signalling, Env.
+A from Env.
+B.